wenxie18/wenxie18.github.io/_pages/family.md

 layout: page
 permalink: /family/
 title: Meet My Family
-description: Allow me to introduce you to the one and only SanQi, my Shiba Inu, yes, the one on Dogecoin!
+description: Allow me to introduce you to the one and only SanQi (三奇), my Shiba Inu, yes, the one on Dogecoin!
 He's been my loyal companion through the challenging times of my Ph.D. study.
 nav: true
 nav_order: 4
 ---